- Install Lumerical simulation suite on your cluster, preferably on a shared filesystem.

 - Mapping the above network path to the same drive letter on your Windows computers.

 - Mounting the network path under one location.

-On many Linux cluster/networks, each User's home directory is a network file system and is common to all nodes.
+On many Linux clusters/networks, each User's home directory is a networked file system and is common to all nodes.
 If this is the case you may use your home directory to store your simulation files.
-For more information on creating a network file systems, see your operating system documentation.
+For more information on creating a network file system, see your operating system's documentation.

 Configure login credentials

 - Your user account should have a unique username and a password.